Visiting Borobudur Temple: Tickets, Sunrise Tours & Beyond

 Tours of Borobudur and Prambanan

-If you plan on visiting both Borobudur and Prambanan Temple during your trip, it’s actually cheaper (and easier) to visit them both in one day by hopping on one of the many tours.
+If you plan on visiting Borobudur Temple and Prambanan Temple during your trip, it’s actually cheaper (and easier) to visit them both in one day by hopping on one of the many tours.
 I visited the temples on separate days, but if I were to do it over again, I would have taken a guided tour that combined both.

 That being said, if you do want access the Borobudur Temple Structure, just double-check that your tour offers this feature!